 Government Agencies

 Ensuring that public roads are properly maintained falls on the shoulders of various government agencies.
-For example, Florida county commissioners are responsible for keeping county roads “in good repair” (you can read more about Florida legislation regarding county roads on the Florida Senate website, Chapter 336).
-If a poorly maintained road facilitates a truck accident, it could be possible to hold the appropriate government agency accountable for damages from the accident.
+For example, Florida county commissioners are responsible for keeping county roads “in good repair” (you can read more about Florida legislation regarding county roads on The Florida Senate’s website, Chapter 336).

 Furthermore, if this agency hired a contractor to handle this maintenance, and they were negligent in their duties or created a problematic work zone that contributed to the truck collision, the contractor could also be held liable.

-Accident victims must consider that other victims will likely take action to recover their damages.
+Accident victims must consider that other involved parties will likely take action to recover their damages.
 An early filing could give one victim’s lawsuit precedence over others that come in later.
 In a game of “first come, first served,” it literally pays to get an early start on filing and potentially receive a greater share of the money parsed out from the carrier’s insurance coverage.

-Florida’s Statute of Limitations for Personal Injury
+Florida’s Statute of Limitations for Injuries Applies to All Truck Accident Cases

-What Happens Before We File a Lawsuit
+What Happens Before Our Lawyers File a Lawsuit in a Florida Truck Accident Case

-At the Law Offices of Anidjar & Levine, we conduct thorough investigations of our clients’ accidents—uncovering evidence to support our claim of negligence and establish liability.
+At the Law Offices of Anidjar & Levine, we conduct thorough investigations of our clients’ accidents — uncovering evidence to support our claim of negligence and establish liability.
 It takes time to gather the evidence, interview witnesses, and work through the red tape that the carrier and their insurance provider will likely present.

 Our lawyers tend to wait until our clients have reached their maximum possible recovery before we calculate damages.
 If a client has suffered multiple and/or serious injuries, this recovery time could take months or even years.

-All of this needs to happen before the statute of limitations expires.
+This needs to happen before the statute of limitations expires.
 The sooner you hire us to work on your case, the sooner we can get to work and handle everything that needs to happen before your time runs out.

-Causes of Truck Accidents
+Possible Causes of Truck Accidents That Happen on Florida’s Roads

 While it is useful to understand the first harmful event that led to a crash, when it comes to seeking compensation for injuries resulting from a truck accident, you must also establish the root cause of the collision.